NEW FOR 2010:

 For 2010, the Chevrolet Express receives a remote vehicle start, and its engines are now flex-fuel capable and can use E85 ethanol.
 The 2500 and 3500 models receive a six-speed automatic and revised rear axle, which improves fuel economy and adds auto-grade braking.
 The all-wheel drive option previously offered on the 1500 model has been discontinued.

-The Express is sold primarily as a commercial vehicle, but is available as a passenger van, with a 5.3-litre V8 engine in the 1500 model, and a 6.0-litre V8 in the 2500 and 3500 models.
-Both engines use a four-speed automatic transmission.
-Cargo and conversion vans also offer a 4.3-litre V6, 4.8-litre V8, and 6.6-litre Duramax V8 turbodiesel engine, all with four-speed transmissions.
+The Express is sold primarily as a commercial vehicle, but is available as a passenger van, with a 5.3-litre V8 engine and four-speed automatic in the 1500 model, and a 6.0-litre V8 and six-speed automatic in the 2500 and 3500 models.
+Cargo and conversion vans also offer a 4.3-litre V6, 4.8-litre V8, and 6.6-litre Duramax V8 turbodiesel engine.